 PROGRAM DELIVERY MODEL

 The M.Ed. in Higher Education Leadership is offered at Mercer's Atlanta and Macon campuses.
-Students are admitted three times a year for the Fall (August), Spring (January) and Summer (May) terms.
-This program is offered predominantly in class in the evenings, but does integrate hybrid and online learning opportunities.
-Students taking a course that meets predominantly online still have the option to meet with faculty face-to-face at one of Mercer's various locations.
+Students are admitted three times per year for the Fall (August), Spring (January) and Summer (May) terms.
+This program is offered through evening, on-campus classes, and courses are scheduled in eight-week sessions.

-Every year on the first Saturday in March, Mercer's Atlanta and Macon educational leadership students come together on the Atlanta campus to network and learn from experts in educational leadership.
-This includes the cohorts from the M.Ed., Ed.S. and Ph.D. programs.
+Eachh year on a Saturday in March, Mercer's Atlanta and Macon educational leadership students come together on the Atlanta campus to network and learn from experts in educational leadership.
+This includes the cohorts from the Atlanta M.Ed., Ed.S., and Ph.D. programs.
 The Academy includes breakout sessions to expose candidates to diverse ideas and methods on topics that complement and enhance the learning experience.